patrickmj/Multilanguage/README.md

 For the exhibits, the list of exhibits will be limited to the exhibits that match the current language of the user.

+The language of the exhibit pages is forced to their exhibit’s one.

 The pages and exhibits with a language that doesn’t match the current language are still accessible, as long as the link is known or is hard coded somewhere.